 There are approximately 20 universities and schools of health sciences in Vietnam that offer medical education to students.
 The majority of institutions are under government administration, and student admission is handled by the university itself.

-In Vietnam, there are two types of medical education.
+In Vietnam the duration of MBBS in Vietnam for Indian Students, there are two types of medical education.
 This is divided into two categories: basic and professional medical courses.
-The first is a 6-year medical programme, whereas the second is a 4-year programme.
-After passing the admission exam after graduating from high school, students can enrol in the 6-year programme.
-Students in the 4-year programme must first complete the 3-year medical assistant programme” and work for a period of time before enrolling in medical school to pursue the 4-year degree.
+The first is a 6-year medical degree, whereas the second is a 4-year program.
+After passing the admission exam after graduating from high school, students can enroll in the 6-year MBBS program.
+Students in the 4-year program must first complete the 3-year medical assistant program” and work for a period of time before enrolling in medical school to pursue the 4-year degree.
 The national graduation examination methodology is also being developed.

 The majority of Indian medical students aspire to attend India’s premier medical schools.
 Unfortunately, for the majority of them, it remains a long-term goal due to the fierce competition and financial commitment required to advance their medical careers in India.
 If you don’t want to squander your gap years trying to pass the admission exam again, you can consider studying medicine in Vietnam.
 When compared to other renowned Asian countries, Forbes has listed Vietnam as one of the most cost-effective and affordable study locations for students.
 Vietnam is surrounded by breath-taking beauty and calm, and it provides you with the peace of mind you need to study and succeed in your career.

 With all of these characteristics, here are the top five reasons why Vietnam is the finest place to study MBBS.